theNewDynamic/hugo-module-tnd-search/README.md

 When building your index, the module will store a unique identifier under this reserved key.

-# FrontEnd
+# Frontend

-The Module uses [InstantSearch.js](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/) to bandle the Front End of the search.
+The Module uses [InstantSearch.js](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/) to bandle the frontend of the search.

 ## Usage